-In situations where Speed Assist is unable to determine a speed limit (for example, speed limit signs and GPS data are not available at the current location), or if Speed Assist is uncertain that an acquired speed limit is accurate (for example, although a speed limit sign was initially detected, some time has passed before a subsequent sign has been detected), the instrument panel may not display a speed limit sign and warnings do not take effect.
+In situations where Model X is unable to determine a speed limit, or if Speed Assist is uncertain that an acquired speed limit is accurate, the instrument panel may not display a speed limit sign and warnings do not take effect.

-If you set the speed limit warning to Display (see Controlling Speed Assist on page 120) and exceed the determined speed limit, the speed limit sign on the instrument panel increases in size.
+If you set the speed limit warning to Display (see Controlling Speed Assist on page 137) and exceed the determined speed limit, the speed limit sign on the instrument panel increases in size.

-If you set the speed limit warning to Chime (see Controlling Speed Assist on page 120) and exceed the determined speed limit, the speed limit sign on the instrument panel increases in size and Model X also sounds a warning chime.
+If you set the speed limit warning to Chime (see Controlling Speed Assist on page 137) and exceed the determined speed limit, the speed limit sign on the instrument panel increases in size and Model X also sounds a warning chime.